chadananda/docpad-plugin-imagecache/README.md

-## imageCache - DocPad Rendering Plugin for Images
+## Imagecache - a DocPad Rendering Plugin for Images

 ##### Note: this plugin is not yet function.
 I just started DocPad yesterday so help is welcome.